You Need to Moisturize and Hydrate to Be Healthy

 It’s a simple plan, but it works amazingly well.

-I use this one because it is the correct size, light weight, doesn’t need a straw, and is sturdy and unbreakable.
+I use the type of drinking vessel I show below because it is the correct size, light weight, doesn’t need a straw, and is sturdy and unbreakable.
 If you don‘t like this type of water cup, you can browse through Amazon’s site to see if there is one you like more.

-The point is that if you keep water on hand all the time and sip regularly, it is much easy to hydrate your body regularly.
+The point is that if you keep water on hand all the time and sip regularly, it is easy to drink all that your body needs.

 This bottle is the perfect size to carry with you whether to work or when you are out with friends.
-It holds plenty of liquid, has a carrying strap and is sturdier than many of the others you may see.
+It holds plenty of liquid, has a carrying strap and is sturdy.

 Each person needs to choose the types and brands of products that work best for them, but when in doubt, consult a Dermatologist.